saulcova3/saulcova3/README.md

   * Track the behaviour of different KPI's 📈
   * Create and deliver all sorts of reports 📊

-## I'm lookin to collaborate on...
+## I'm looking to collaborate on...

 Two fields where i'd like to build a career are the clean/renewable energies and social wellness.
 But i'm not restricted to them.
 I'm also into education and academical researching 📚